 Fruitcake cookies are a delicious, bite-sized take on the traditional holiday dessert.
-They’re like a chewy, fruity spice cookie!
+These chewy cookies are perfectly spiced and packed with fruit and nuts.

-This Fruitcake Cookies recipe is an old family favorite.
+These fruitcake cookies have been a family favorite for many, many years.
 In fact, they were my Uncle Mike’s favorite cookie growing up.

 One year, when he was in high school, my great-grandmother made a batch of these cookies and sent them home with my uncle.
 He was, of course, supposed to be sharing with the family…but instead, he hid them under his bed and ate them all himself!

-Now, you have to understand that the original recipe for Fruitcake Cookies makes approximately 120 cookies…and yes, he did manage to eat every. single. one.
-(It does help that, like actual fruitcake, these cookies get better with age.)
+Now, you have to understand that the original fruitcake cookie recipe makes approximately 120 cookies…and yes, he did manage to eat every. single. one.
+(It does help that, like old-fashioned fruitcake, these cookies get better with age.)

-You can usually find candied fruit for fruitcake in the baking aisle of your average grocery store, especially during the holiday season.
+Watch for candied fruit to pop up in the baking aisle of your grocery store during the holiday season.

 Ingredients you’ll need

-In addition to chopped candied fruitcake fruit, you will need:
+In addition to 1 pound of chopped candied fruitcake fruit, you will need:

 - 1½ cups flour